refinedev/refine/documentation/docs/guides-concepts/general-concepts/index.md

 #### Hooks

+Mention data hooks and mutation hooks shows notification also accepts successNotificationParams, errorNotificationParams vs vs.

-You can use `useNotification` hook to show notifications in your components.
+If you still have use-case we haven't covered, you can use `useNotification` hook to show notifications in your components.

 ```tsx title=show.tsx
 import { useNotification } from "@refinedev/core";